-The City of Yarra Urban Forest Strategy provides a clear direction for the future care and management of trees in the city.
+The Urban Forest Strategy 2017 provides a clear direction for the future care and management of trees in the city.
 As part of the research, Aerial thermal imaging was prepared for the City of Yarra identifying thermal hot spots along with an image of the tree canopy cover from 2014.
 The priorities for future tree management have been framed around the addressing the thermal hotspots.
-The Urban Forest Strategy provides evidence that the public open space system accommodates a large proportion of the tree canopy cover in the City of Yarra and is a cooling influence on the city.
+The Urban Forest Strategy 2017 provides evidence that the public open space system accommodates a large proportion of the tree canopy cover in the City of Yarra and is a cooling influence on the city.
 Currently the City of Yarra has a 17 per cent tree canopy cover with an aim to increase to 21.25 per cent by 2040, which represents a 25 per cent increase.
 Combined the private realm and streetscapes have 13 per cent canopy cover while the parks and public spaces have 34 per cent canopy cover.

-The Strategy identifies the location for new public open space to be provided, with many of these being in areas of either existing or forecast high density precincts including in some of the thermal hot spots identified in the Urban Forest Strategy.
-The Strategy recommendations also identify the need to improve the focus on urban greening in public open space with a focus on planting broad spreading canopy shade trees and moisture absorbing surfaces.
-This will assist with achieving the target of increased canopy cover the Urban Forest Strategy.
+The Yarra Open Space Strategy 2020 identifies the location for new public open space to be provided, with many of these being in areas of either existing or forecast high density precincts including in some of the thermal hot spots identified in the Urban Forest Strategy 2020.
+The Yarra Open Space Strategy 2020 recommends the need to improve urban greening in public open space with a focus on planting broad spreading canopy shade trees and increasing the presence moisture absorbing surfaces.
+This will assist with achieving the target of increased canopy cover the Urban Forest Strategy 2017.